Spin Induced Geometry: Emergence of Metric and Torsional Sectors from Spinor Source: Results

+may induce an effective trace-vector response and hence a symmetric metric perturbation.
+Thus, the Majorana regime is purely torsional at the microscopic level, but may become metrically active at the collective level through coherent axial ordering.

 The resulting picture is therefore twofold.
-In the general spinorial configuration, a symmetric metric sector may emerge and govern universal geodesic motion.
-In the Majorana limit, the geometry remains purely torsional.
-The spinorial structure of the theory suggests a unified geometric picture in which spacetime properties emerge from underlying fermionic correlations.
-In the general Dirac configuration, both metric and torsional sectors contribute to particle dynamics, leading to a mixed geometric phase.
-In the Majorana limit, the geometric structure is predominantly governed by torsional degrees of freedom, corresponding to a spin-dominated topological phase of spacetime.
-Within this framework, spacetime may be interpreted as an emergent geometric manifestation of spinorial currents and their coherence properties.
+In the general spinorial configuration, and in coherent Weyl or Majorana domains, a symmetric metric sector may emerge and govern universal geodesic motion.
+In the absence of such coherence, the direct microscopic Clifford source generates only the axial torsional sector.
+The spinorial structure of the theory therefore suggests a unified geometric picture in which metric and torsional properties emerge from different levels of spinorial organization: microscopic axial spin sources generate torsion, whereas coherent axial-current domains may induce an effective metric response.